knxd/knxd/README.md

 For a (german only) history and discussion why knxd emerged please also see: [eibd(war bcusdk) Fork -> knxd](http://knx-user-forum.de/forum/öffentlicher-bereich/knx-eib-forum/39972-eibd-war-bcusdk-fork-knxd)

-# Unstable development version!
+# Test version!

-This version is unstable.
-Development happens here.
+This version should be OK for general use, but development happens.

-Please switch to the v0.12 branch for production use.
+Please switch to the v0.12 branch if you need a long-term-stable version.

     git checkout v0.12